 We all know that vibrant, varied colors are all around us.
 It only takes a quick glance at our surroundings to see the jewel-toned blooms of flowers, emerald-hued swords of grass, burnt-orange leaves, turquoise-tinged waves and red or brown mounds of earth that make up our richly painted world.

 Most of us think we know all the colors just because we know our way around a color wheel.
-We can also spout off the colors that make up the ROYGBIV color sequence easily.
+We can also easily spout off the colors that make up the red, orange, yellow, green, blue, indigo, violet, (ROYGBIV) color sequence of a rainbow.
 However, this is only part of the story.
 It turns out that colors of the rainbow only represent a minuscule fraction of all the colors in the world.

 Just how many colors are there in total?
 Let’s explore the answer to a question that may leave you more dazzled by the natural world than ever before.